The Fantasy Island Column

 Em has been crushing on her best friend’s boyfriend for months.
 She knows it’s wrong, but because he hasn’t seemed to return her attraction, she knows it’s harmless.
 Until her best friend and his girlfriend, Gabby, goes on vacation at Christmas and the two are left to their own devices.
 Zach finally makes a move and Em is excited, but also worried about where their steamy make-out sessions will lead.
 Zach says he will break up with Gabby and they’ll explain everything to her…but so far all he’s done is talk.
 Em doesn’t want to hurt her friend, but she can’t seem to resist Zach’s advances, either.

 Em also has a best friend, JD, who she takes for granted (of course)…until after she realizes how much of a player Zach is and how loyal JD is.
+Then she understands that she’s in love with him.
+But is it too late?

+This book had me on edge the whole way through!
+Perfectly executed scare tactics that seriously had my skin crawling throughout the book.
 (We’re talking I had to finish it in the light of day because I thought I’d have bad dreams.)
 The balance of love story vs. the larger, revenge-driven plot, was facilitated well.
 So, basically, the Fury’s are real entities and in this Maine town they are three beautiful young girls.
 They chose Chase and Em to exact their revenge on, eye-for-an-eye style.
 They aren’t able to feel remorse and their MO appears to be stalking and slowly driving people crazy before, finally, right when people are at their wit’s end, taking pity on them and doing something colossally evil to them.

 Best Thing: This book had a high page-turner quality.
 I was on the edge of my seat the whole book.
 Plus, this was a very realistic view into teen life – especially for those who have wealthy parents and few cares.
 The cruelty, the drinking, the bravado, the language – everything was spot-on.
 I was glad that Ms. Miles didn’t soften things up for the reader.
 The transgressions were bad and the consequences were worse.